Is Sexual Freedom is a Constitutional Right?

 control:

-right it is.
 It matters not what the opinion is of those who disagree.
-Until the
+Until the Court is

-Court is persuaded to change its opinion its word is the final one on the
+persuaded to change its opinion its word is the final one on the question.
+When

-question.
-When the current Supreme Court rules, as all expect it will, that the
+the current Supreme Court rules, as all expect it will, that the 2nd amendment

-that opinion.
-With regard to sexual freedom as a fundamental human right
+With regard to sexual freedom as a fundamental human right Lawrence rules until

-Lawrence rules until reversed.
-In the United States Sexual Freedom is a
+reversed.
+In the United States Sexual Freedom is a fundamental Human Right.

 “ These matters, involving the most intimate and personal choices a person may

-central to the liberty protected by the Fourteenth Amendment.
-At the heart of
+to the liberty protected by the Fourteenth Amendment.
+At the heart of liberty

-liberty is the right to define one’s own concept of existence, of meaning, of
+is the right to define one’s own concept of existence, of meaning, of the universe,

-the universe, and of the mystery of human life.
-Beliefs about these matters
+and of the mystery of human life.
+Beliefs about these matters could not define

-could not define the attributes of personhood were they formed under compulsion
+the attributes of personhood were they formed under compulsion of the State.”

 And…